 making sure no one in America can claim they have anything meaningful in common with anyone else who doesn't look exactly like them.
 This became clear shortly after Alder Arvina Martin was elected in April.
 In Madison, unlike the rest of the world, an alder is not a tree or a shrub.
 An alder in Madison is what other communities call an alderman or an alderwoman.
 Anyway, not long after being elected, Martin suggested that Madison's 55-year-old flag needs to be redesigned because of concerns over "cultural appropriation" - the inevitable extension of identity politics.
-The problem with the flag, it seems, is that the kids who designed it included a yellow design on top of the representation of the Capitol that, little did they know, is linked to See NICHOLS on Page 24 Cover story to know about my culture and traditions, trying to learn our language and our recipes, here's when it starts to become ambiguous and disputable, when a person with a default privilege captures whatever it learned from that culture, puts it in a box and without connecting any dots or even
+The problem with the flag, it seems, is that the kids who designed it included a yellow design on top of the representation of the Capitol that, little did they know, is linked to See NICHOLS on Page 24 WE ARE THE POT BY WHICH MANY NATIONS WERE MELDED, AND WE THRIVED BECAUSE WE TOOK THE BEST OF OUR DISPARATE CULTURES AND TRANSFORMED THEM INTO SOMETHING TRULY GREAT.
+Cover story to know about my culture and traditions, trying to learn our language and our recipes, here's when it starts to become ambiguous and disputable, when a person with a default privilege captures whatever it learned from that culture, puts it in a box and without connecting any dots or even

-SWARMM EVENTS PHOTO The Milwaukee Taco Fest, which began four years ago, features a taco competition.
+"We have had many Hispanic-owned restaurants involved in our event including La Fuente, Tu Casa, Senor Sol and Guanajuato," Sampson, owner of SWARMM Events, said in an email.
+Organizers received input from Mexican-Americans and even donated some of the festival's proceeds to the The Milwaukee Taco Fest, which began four years ago, features a taco competition.
 This year's event was held at the Harley-Davidson Museum. knowing or caring for knowing the significance of those newly possessed items, it modifies them and then shares them as their own."
 He continued: "So, when you have one-third of Milwaukee's area full of places selling tacos made by Mexicans, by businesses owned by Mexicans with a very strong inheritance, but a white dude who thinks it's OK to organize a taco fest for other white people in a safe environment because they are scared of entering a 'bad' neighborhood, all I can think of is Christopher Columbus 'discovering' a place with people living there already but taking their knowledge and essence into a protected place."
 While it's true that the third annual taco fest was held in the "safe environment" of the Harley-Davidson Museum last June, Sampson disputes the notion that Hispanics were somehow left out of the process.
-Hispanic-owned restaurants involved in our event including La Fuente, Tu Casa, Senor Sol and Guanajuato," Sampson, owner of SWARMM Events, said in an email.
-Organizers received input from Mexican-Americans and even donated some of the festival's proceeds to the "We have had many Hispanic Professionals of Greater Milwaukee, he said.
+Hispanic Professionals of Greater Milwaukee, he said.